 "If you were sitting by his side, it was your job to monitor his drinking and know exactly when he had polished off that can of beer.
 When it was gone, your job was to put a fresh can in his hand, open and ready to drink.

 "You also had to make sure that the hole was at the six o’clock position so he could lift the can straight up to his mouth without having to look down at it and adjust it accordingly.”

 Harley also smoked heavily the entire trip, causing even more friction between him and Vader.

 "Now, don’t get me wrong, in the golden days, there was a whole lot of liberal drinking and driving going on, but when it came to booze behind the wheel, Harley really was The King."

 Harley also had a way to break the built-in "speed governors" most rental vehicles are equipped with.
-The governor kicks in once the car gets up to about 120mph, and then it would drop to 60.
-It is a safety precaution built into the vehicle, but Harley knew how to beat it.
+The governor kicks in once the car gets up to about 120 mph, and then it dropped to 60.
+It is a safety precaution built into the vehicle, but Harley knew how to bypass it!